 Apply for a property identification code

-A PIC is a unique eight-character code assigned by Local Land Services to properties with livestock and placed into a district register.
+In NSW a PIC is a unique eight-character code assigned by Local Land Services to properties with livestock and placed into a district register.

 - further details of the trading entity and PIC manager.

 A PIC allows all movements of cattle, sheep and goats to sale, slaughter or any other property to be monitored and recorded on the NLIS database and traced when required.

 By having a PIC on your property, you’re helping us trace livestock to assist with disease and chemical residue management.